 - A high-quality written project

 The written product can take several forms depending upon what is most appropriate for the student’s project and can include:

 - A program evaluation report, training manual, policy brief, legislative testimony and supporting research

 - A manuscript for a peer reviewed journal

 - Other professional written products

-The capstone is traditionally linked to the field experience.
-WMAA Perlson Scholarships may be available for TRIUMPH students interested in pursuing a master of public health degree at the UW School of Medicine and Public Health
+The Integrated Learning Experience is traditionally linked to the Applied Practice Experience.
+WMAA Perlson Scholarships may be available for TRIUMPH students interested in pursuing a master of public health degree at the UW School of Medicine and Public Health.